The Museum is on two floors.

 Townscape Room

 This room shows a photographic streetscape of the buildings of Moffat based on the original drawings of Peter Warden, once a resident of Moffat.
-You can buy a Town Trail Map full of the history of the buildings with which you can explore the town and identify the buildings yourself.
-Also view a video of Moffat’s history.
+You can collect a free Town Trail Map full of the history of the buildings with which you can explore the town and identify the buildings yourself.

 Upper Floor